OctopusDeploy/docs/docs/api-and-integration/calamari.md

 ---

-Prior to Octopus Deploy 3.0, Tentacles were responsible for performing deployment steps.
-Tentacles were *smart.*They knew how to transform configuration files, modify IIS, and much, much more.
+Prior to Octopus Deploy 3.0, Tentacles were responsible for performing deployment steps. Â Tentacles were *smart.*They knew how to transform configuration files, modify IIS, and much, much more.

 ![](/docs/images/3048177/3278198.png)

 There were a few cons to this architecture:

-- To add or modify features, a new version of the Tentacle service was required.
-And some folks have a *lot* of Tentacles.
+- To add or modify features, a new version of the Tentacle service was required. Â And some folks have a *lot* of Tentacles.
 - Deploying to a target which shouldn't require a Tentacle (e.g. an Azure WebSite), required that the deployment go via a Tentacle.
-- This wouldn't support SSH targets.
-All SSH can do is to run commands and move files.
+- This wouldn't support SSH targets. Â All SSH can do is to run commands and move files.
 All the logic and conventions for configuration transforms, etc. would need to be pushed from the Octopus Server